Compensation Committee Charter

 The Committee has the right to exercise any and all power and authority of the Board with respect to matters within the scope of this Charter, subject to the ultimate power and authority of the Board.
 The Board shall continue to have the ultimate duty and responsibility to manage or direct the management of the business and affairs of the Corporation.

-The Committee has the authority to conduct any and all investigations it deems necessary or appropriate, to contact directly the human resources department and other employees and advisors and require them to provide any and all information and advice it deems necessary or appropriate and, in its sole discretion, retain or obtain the advice of any compensation consultant, legal counsel, human resource advisor or other advisors it deems necessary or appropriate.
+The Committee has the authority to contact directly the human resources department and other employees and advisors and request any and all information and advice it deems necessary or appropriate in connection with performance of its responsibilities and, in its sole discretion, retain or obtain the advice of any compensation consultant, legal counsel, human resource advisor or other advisors it deems necessary or appropriate.
 The Committee shall have the sole authority and be directly responsible for the appointment, termination, compensation, retention terms and oversight of the work of any compensation consultant, accounting, legal counsel or other advisor retained by the Committee.
 The advisors retained by the Committee shall report directly to the Committee, and shall be accountable to the Committee, for their services.

 The Committee may select a compensation consultant, legal counsel or other advisor to the Committee (other than in-house legal counsel) only after taking into consideration all factors relevant to that person’s independence from management, including, without limitation: the provision of other services to the Company by the person that employs the compensation consultant, legal counsel or other advisor, the amount of fees received from the Company by the person that employs the compensation consultant, legal counsel or other advisor, as a percentage of the total revenue of the person that employs the compensation consultant, legal counsel or other advisor, the policies and procedures of the person that employs the compensation consultant, legal counsel or other advisor that are designed to prevent conflicts of interest, any business or personal relationship of the compensation consultant, legal counsel or other advisor with a member of the Committee, any securities of the Company owned by the compensation consultant, legal counsel or other advisor, and any business or personal relationship of the compensation consultant, legal counsel, other advisor or the person employing the advisor with an executive officer of the Company.
+The Committee may retain, or receive advice from, any compensation advisor they prefer, including ones that are not independent, after considering the specified factors.
 While the Committee must consider the foregoing independence factors before selecting or receiving advice from a compensation consultant, legal counsel or other advisor, such person is not required to be independent and the Committee shall not be required to implement or act consistently with the advice or recommendations of a compensation consultant, legal counsel or other advisor.

 The Committee shall oversee and annually review the Company's overall compensation policies, programs and practices for all employees, including as they relate to risk management and risk taking incentives, and their effectiveness to attract, motivate, retain and appropriately reward individuals in order to motivate their performance in the achievement in the Company's business objectives and align their interests with the long-term interest of the Company’s stockholders.
 Without limiting the foregoing, the Committee:

-- Shall adopt, approve and ratify awards under the Ethan Allen Interiors, Inc. Amended and Restated 1992 Stock Option Plan, including amendments to the awards made under any such plans, and review and monitor awards under such plans.
+- Shall adopt, approve and ratify awards under the Company’s equity incentive plans, including amendments to the awards made under any such plans, and review and monitor awards under such plans.
+Review and approve changes to the Company’s equity incentive plans whether subject to shareholder approval or not.

-- Shall review and make determinations with regard to the employment arrangements, compensation, bonuses, awards and other amounts and matters for the Chief Executive Officer.
+- Shall review and make determinations with regard to the employment arrangements, compensation, bonuses, equity awards and other compensation matters for the Chief Executive Officer.
 In determining the long-term incentive component of Chief Executive Officer compensation, shall consider all relevant information, as the Committee deems appropriate, including by way of example the Company’s performance and relative stockholder return, the value of similar incentive awards to chief executive officers at comparable companies, and the awards given to the Company’s Chief Executive Officer in past years.
 Shall review and approve corporate goals and objectives relevant to Chief Executive Officer compensation and evaluate the Chief Executive Officer’s performance in light of those goals and objectives.
-The Committee after such reviews will make recommendations to the Board for approval.
+In evaluating and determining the compensation of the Chief Executive Officers and other executive officers, the Committee shall consider the results of the most recent stockholder advisory vote on executive compensation (“Say on Pay Vote”), if and when required by Section 14A of the Exchange Act.

-- Shall review and as appropriate approve the “compensation discussion and analysis” and the report to stockholders to be included in the annual proxy statement as required by the rules of the Securities and Exchange Commission.
+- Shall review and as appropriate approve the “compensation discussion and analysis” and the report to stockholders to be included in the Company’s annual report on Form 10-K or the annual proxy statement as required by the rules of the Securities and Exchange Commission.

 - Shall perform such other duties and responsibilities as may be delegated to the Committee under the provisions of any compensation or benefit plan maintained by the Company.